 ● Have you tried this berry bestseller? 🔥 – magic spoon

-We have already talked a lot about how and what emojis to use in email subject lines.
+We have already discussed how and what emojis to use in email subject lines.
 But when and where should we avoid using them?

-If your brand is around a specific group, holding sensitive data or sensitive information, you may want to lean away from using too many emojis.
-For example, if you are a medical care provider company and want to email your patients their test results, the usage of emojis will not fit well in this context.
+If your brand is around a specific group holding sensitive data or information, you may want to lean away from using too many emojis.
+For example, if you are a medical care provider company and want to email your patients their test results, emojis will not fit well in this context.

-So, in short, if you’re in a little bit more buttoned-up and straight-laced industry, emojis may not be as valuable or as helpful.
+So, if you’re in a little bit more buttoned-up and straight-laced industry, emojis may not be as valuable or as helpful.

 If you are unsure about using emojis in email subject lines, take a step back and analyze your audience and brand image.
-Then, try and test emojis on a small segment of your audience and make your decision accordingly.
+Then, try and test emojis on a small audience segment and make your decision accordingly.

-If you depend heavily on emojis and they are not driving the right behavior, then yes, they may trigger spam.
+If you depend heavily on emojis and they are not driving the correct behavior, then yes, they may trigger spam.

 So make sure to use the right emojis at the right time and avoid leaning on them solely.